Classroom Management

 Kids who are constantly nagged, fussed at, and punished do not enjoy coming to school.
 Their parents will also begin to dread sending them, as they’ll receive more negative phone calls and notes about bad grades and behavior.
 Of course, a reward system won’t get rid of all classroom problems, but it can reduce the number of referrals, conferences, and phone calls significantly.

-There are many reward systems and strategies.
+There are many classroom reward system ideas and strategies.
 In this article, we’ll cover the best of the best along with some tips and suggestions.
 But, as with all teaching, trial and error is the best tool.

 Choose your classroom point system